ArkEcosystemArchive/docs-legacy/docs/guidebook/core/development.md

 Ark Core is now written in [TypeScript](https://github.com/microsoft/typescript), and it has been using [Lerna](https://github.com/lerna/lerna) to manage the development and publication of its packages.

-These tools make it easy for us to setup the development environment, everything is handled by scripts provided in the Core's `package.json` file.
+These tools make it easy for us to set up the development environment, everything is handled by scripts provided in the Core's `package.json` file.

 ## Getting started